ElectionDataAnalysis/electiondata/docs/User_Guide.md

 Replace any double-quotes in Candidate.txt and dictionary.txt with single quotes.
 I.e., `Rosa Maria 'Rosy' Palomino`, not `Rosa Maria "Rosy" Palomino`.

-Lines with empty strings in any field will be removed automatically from the `dictionary.txt` file when the system runs.

 Some jurisdictions combine other counts with election results in ways that can be inconvenient.
 E.g., from a results file for the Alaska 2016 General Election:
 ```
 "01-446 Aurora" ,"US PRESIDENT" ,"Registered Voters" ,"NP" ,"Total" ,2486 ,